swarmion/swarmion/user-docs/documentation/docs/how-to-guides/1-use-serverless-contracts/1-api-gateway.md

 const handler = getHandler(myContract)(async event => {
   event.pathParameters.userId; // will have type 'string'
-  event.requestContext.authorizer.claims.sub; // will exist depending on `authorizerType`
+  event.requestContext.authorizer.claims.sub; // will have type 'string'

   event.toto; // will fail typing
   event.pathParameters.toto; // will also fail